 Earplugs get worn in your ear canal and help protect your hearing.
 Custom earplugs help swimmers, hunters, musicians, and pilots, as well as those with loud snoring partners.
-Whatever your unique lifestyle, the hearing professionals at Professional Hearing Aid Service in Reston, Virginia, offer the custom solutions that fit your needs.
+Whatever your unique lifestyle, the hearing professionals at Professional Hearing & Balance Services in Reston, Virginia, offer the custom solutions that fit your needs.
 Call or make an appointment online today for help protecting your hearing for today and the future.

 What is a custom earplug?